superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 Because we chunk queries that are too long into multiple queries, when we merge all the retrieved posts, we must eliminate possible duplicates by adding all the items to a unique set based on their `chunk_id.`

-We go into the `rerank` aspects of the method in just a second!
+We'll go into the `rerank` aspects of the method in just a second.
-First, let's call our `QdrantVectorDBRetriever` class and see how it works:
+But first, let's call our `QdrantVectorDBRetriever` class and see how it works:

 ```python
 vector_db_retriever = QdrantVectorDBRetriever(embedding_model=EmbeddingModelSingleton(), vector_db_client=build_qdrant_client())